Associate of Science in Nursing (ASN) Program

 - Transfer students must submit official transcripts from high school and every college they have attended.

-PLEASE NOTE: Acceptance into Lock Haven University does not guarantee acceptance into the nursing program.
+PLEASE NOTE: Acceptance into Commonthwealth University does not guarantee acceptance into the nursing program.
 Admission to the nursing program is a separate process.
 Applicants for the nursing program are considered on a competitive basis for fall semester start date only.

-You will need to have a minimum composite score of 65 on the TEAS exam as part of your admission application beginning in academic year 2021-22.
+You will need to have a minimum composite score of 65 on the TEAS exam as part of your admission application.
 You may take the exam once in a calendar year, Jan.
 1 – Dec.
 31.

-The School of Nursing will accept TEAS scores from exams taken at (1) Lock Haven University (2) remotely through ATI; or (3) at another University.
-If you take the exam remotely or at another University it is your responsibility to have your scores sent to Lock Haven University.
+The Breiner School of Nursing will accept TEAS scores from exams taken at (1) Commonwealth University (2) PSI Testing Center; or (3) at another University.
+If you take the exam remotely or at another University it is your responsibility to have your scores sent to Commonwealth University.
 To register for the TEAS exam go to https://www.atitesting.com/teas/register.

-If you have questions about the application requirements or the application process please contact the Admissions Office at 570-484-2027 or firstname.lastname@example.org
+If you have questions about the Nursing application requirements please contact the Nursing Department at 814-768-3450.
+If you have questions about the application process please contact the Admissions Office at 570-484-2027 or email@example.com .

 The Associate of Science in Nursing courses consist of liberal arts and selected sciences, as well as nursing courses.
 Each required course listed on the curriculum worksheet must be taken in the designated sequence as knowledge builds from less complex to more complex.
 Each nursing course is made up of a theoretical and clinical component.